getporter/porter/docs/content/authoring-bundles.md

 When the bundle is executed, for example when you run `duffle install`, the installer will look on your local system for the named credential and then place the value or file found in the bundle as either an environment variable or file.

+By default, all credential values are considered sensitive and will be masked in console output.

 ```yaml
 credentials: